thejasono/databricks-nyctaxi-lakehouse/docs/unity_catalog_troubleshooting.md

 ```

 In addition to the SQL cleanup, remove the Delta Live Tables storage directory (`dbfs:/pipelines/nyctaxi` by default) or set a brand-new storage path when you recreate the pipeline.
 This prevents the new deployment from reusing metadata that still references the `hive_metastore` catalog.

+### When artifacts refuse to go away

+If you cannot drop the legacy objects because of catalog permissions or external retention policies, resist the temptation to simply rename the existing project.
+Renaming alone leaves the same underlying storage paths and table names in place, so the pipeline will still encounter the cross-catalog migration error on the next run.
+Instead:

+1. **Escalate the cleanup** – Ask a Unity Catalog administrator to run the SQL drop statements above (or the [`notebooks/hard_reset_automation.sql`](../notebooks/hard_reset_automation.sql) notebook) with elevated privileges so the old managed tables are actually removed.
+2. **Provision a fresh storage location** – If administrators cannot clear the objects, configure the pipeline to use a brand-new `storage` path and unique table names.
+This effectively creates a greenfield deployment that avoids the leftover Delta artifacts.
+3. **Rename only after isolation** – You may rename the pipeline or project for clarity, but only after the pipeline points to clean storage locations.
+Treat renaming as a cosmetic step; it cannot replace the required cleanup.

+Following these steps ensures you do not inherit the stale Unity Catalog artifacts while keeping the migration path aligned with Databricks best practices.